Extend and organize your solution

 For external solution items that share their VCS root with the solution, all version-control features will also be available.

-Please note the difference between adding external folders to your solution and adding existing files/folders/projects to your solution.
+Note the difference between attaching external folders to your solution and adding existing files/folders/projects to your solution.

 The latter is done by choosing Add | Add Existing Project from the context menu on the solution or solution folder, or by choosing Add | Add Existing Item from the context menu on a project or folder — these kinds of modifications are saved in solution and project configs so you will also see the added items if you open the solution in Visual Studio.